 A NEW PATH

-Two years ago, about the same time I decided it was time to return to music and start writing songs again, I was approached by one of my life-long musician friends—the same musician I quoted above—Greg Conway, (genius composer/superb guitarist).
-He asked me if I would consider writing lyrics for his prog rock band Grey Matter.
+A few years ago, about the same time I decided it was time to return to music and start writing songs again, I was approached by one of my lifelong musician friends—the same musician I quoted above—Greg Conway, (genius composer/superb guitarist/masterful audio engineer and producer).
+He asked me if I would consider writing lyrics for his prog-rock band Grey Matter.
 The moment was serendipitous.
-So we started to go through my 2-inch-thick binder of song lyrics that I have been contributing to nearly my entire life, and picked six to start with.
+So we started to go through my 2-inch-thick binder of song lyrics that I have been contributing to nearly my entire life and picked six to start with.

 We still plan on developing those tunes, but Greg and I decided to start with a different song—a song we would create from scratch together, both of us contributing equally to music and lyrics—a song that would not be for the band, but just for us.

 It took a year of Wednesdays (we meet for a few hours every other Wednesday afternoon), but it is finally complete!
-I would like to share it with you.
-It is called The Longing and the Letting Go, and it’s about grief.
+It is called The Longing and the Letting Go, and it’s about the journey of grief.
 When we started the song, we had both lost someone dear to us and needed to express the deep sorrow and utter strangeness of death.
 Sorrow is something everyone can understand, I think, but when you lose a soul that has been with you for so long that they have become a part of you, you don’t recognize your life after they’re gone.
 You don’t even recognize yourself.
 You look in the mirror, and your reflection looks wrong without them beside you.

 How does one live through such devastating grief?

-I am pleased to be able to share it with you…
+I’m pleased to be able to share this recording with you (and the lyrics) below…

 The Longing and the Letting Go – Lyrics